lioarce01/challenge-star-wars/README.md

 Descripcion:
 X No se admite commitear el .env
 X No se admite importar directamente los schemas de mongo dentro del controlador.
-No se admite anys dentro del codigo.
+X No se admite anys dentro del codigo.

 SWAPI swapi.dev The Star Wars API, or "swapi" (Swah-pee) is the world's first quantified and programmatically-accessible data source for all the data from the Star Wars canon universe!
 We've taken all the rich contextual stuff from the universe and formatted into...